bennyyclo/Cytofin/README.md

 batch normalize your .fcs files using external anchors identified on each plate (using `cytofin_normalize`).
-If you plan to batch normalize your .fcs files using non-redundancy scores from each sample’s most stable channels (using `cytofin_normalize_nrs`),
+If you plan to batch normalize your .fcs files using non-redundancy scores from each sample’s most stable channels (using `cytofin_normalize_nrs`), you do not need to run `cytofin_prep_anchors` first.

-#### 2. Batch correction
+##### 2. Batch normalization

-After the generalized anchors’ summary statistics are computed, batch correction can be performed using either `cytofin_normalize` or `cytofin_normalize_nrs`.
-These two functions perform batch correction in different ways, and which of them is most applicable to a given analysis will differ from user to user.
+After the anchors’ summary statistics are computed, batch correction using external anchors can be performed using either `cytofin_normalize`.
+This function can perform batch correction using 5 different transformation functions (which we call “modes”).
+Which of these is most applicable to a given analysis will differ from user to user.
 We recommended that users try using both and then manually inspect/visualize the batch-corrected data in order to determine which method they prefer.

-##### cytofin\_normalize: Batch correction using external anchors on each plate

-To perform batch correction using external anchors identified on each plate, use `cytofin_normalize`.
+To perform batch normalization using external anchors identified on each plate, use `cytofin_normalize`.
 This batch normalization strategy assumes that the anchors on each plate are relatively similar to one another, and it uses this similarity to adjust the marker expression